TOI-700

 TOI-700 is a red dwarf 101.4 light-years away from Earth located in the Dorado constellation that hosts TOI-700 d, the first Earth-sized exoplanet in the habitable zone discovered by the Transiting Exoplanet Survey Satellite (TESS).

 Nomenclature and history

 The acronym "TOI" refers to stars and exoplanets studied by TESS, and is short for: "Transiting Exoplanet Survey Satellite Object of Interest".

-Historical overview

-The TOI 700 system has been around in its existence from the Proterozoic era for the past 1.5 billion years.

-The first known Earth-size planet TOI 700 d was discovered in the system on 3 January 2020 by the Transiting Exoplanet Survey Satellite.
-Three years later on 15 January 2023, another exoplanet TOI 700 e was discovered.
-Together, the two habitable exoplanets range in size of mass compared to Earth.

 Stellar characteristics

 TOI-700 is a red dwarf of spectral class M (much redder, cooler, and dimmer than the sun) that is 40% the mass, 40% the radius and 55% of the temperature of the Sun.
 The star is bright with low levels of stellar activity.
 Over the 11 sectors observed with TESS, the star does not show a single white-light flare.
 The low rotation rate is also an indicator of low stellar activity.

 Planetary system

 Four exoplanets have been detected by TESS to be orbiting the host star TOI-700.
 All four exoplanets may be tidally locked to TOI-700.

 Three papers describe the validation of the planetary system, the follow-up observations of TOI-700 d with the Spitzer Space Telescope and the characterization of TOI-700 d.

 The composition of planets b and d is more likely rocky and the composition of planet c is more likely similar to that of Neptune.

 The two inner planets might have grown faster and accreted significant gaseous envelopes, but the outer planet formed more slowly and accreted less gas.
 The innermost planet may later have lost its envelope due to photoevaporation.
 Another scenario that could explain the arrangement of densities in this system is long-term planetary migration.
 Planet c might have migrated inwards, but this scenario is more plausible if future studies show that planet c is significantly more massive than planet b or d.